NMSGUT emergence and Trans-Unification RG flows: Abstract

 \section{Abstract}

-Consistency of trans-unification RG evolution is used to discuss the domain of definition of the NMSO(10)GUT.
-We compute the 1-loop RGE $\beta$ functions, simplifying generic Martin-Vaughn formulae using constraints of gauge invariance and superpotential structure.
+Consistency of trans-unification RG evolution is used to discuss the domain of definition of the New Minimal Supersymmetric SO(10) GUT (NMSGUT).
+We compute the 1-loop RGE $\beta$ functions, simplifying generic formulae using constraints of gauge invariance and superpotential structure.
 We also calculate the 2 loop contributions to the gauge coupling and gaugino mass and indicate how to get full 2 loop results for all couplings.
 Our method overcomes combinatorial barriers that frustrate computer algebra based attempts to calculate SO(10) $\beta$ functions involving large irreps.
-Use of the RGEs identifies a perturbative domain $Q < M_E$, where at the \emph{scale of emergence} $M_E < M_{Planck}$ the NMSGUT, with GUT compatible soft supersymmetry breaking terms, and canonical Kinetic terms, emerges from the strong UV dynamics associated with the Landau poles in gauge and Yukawa couplings.
-Due to the strength of the RG flows the Landau Polar regime for gauge and Yukawa couplings begins at a scale $\Lambda_E $ just above $M_E$ and the interpretation of the NMSGUT as an effective theory cut off by $\Lambda_E $ is well motivated.
-The large number ($N_X$) of superheavy fields makes it plausible that the observed Planck scale arises ($M_{Pl}\sim \sqrt{N_X} M_{GUT} $) from the wave function renormalization of the metric due to GUT scale massive fluctuations but is well separated from it.
-SO(10) IR flows facilitate small gaugino masses and generation of negative Non Universal Higgs masses squared needed by fully realistic NMSGUT fits of low energy data.
-Running the simple canonical theory emergent at $M_E$ through $M_X$ down to the electroweak scale enables tests of candidate scenarios such as supergravity based NMSGUT with canonical kinetic terms and NMSGUT based dynamical Yukawa Unification.
+Use of the RGEs identifies a perturbative domain $Q < M_E$, where $M_E < M_{Planck}$ is the \emph{scale of emergence} where the NMSGUT, with GUT compatible soft supersymmetry breaking terms emerges from the strong UV dynamics associated with the Landau poles in gauge and Yukawa couplings.
+Due to the strength of the RG flows the Landau poles for gauge and Yukawa couplings lie near a cutoff scale $\Lambda_E $ for the perturbative dynamics of the NMSGUT which just above $M_E$.
+SO(10) RG flows into the IR are shown to facilitate small gaugino masses and generation of negative Non Universal Higgs masses squared needed by realistic NMSGUT fits of low energy data.
+Running the simple canonical theory emergent at $M_E$ through $M_X$ down to the electroweak scale enables tests of candidate scenarios such as supergravity based NMSGUT with canonical kinetic terms and NMSGUT based dynamical Yukawa unification.